rezemika/humanized_opening_hours/README.md

 ]
 ```

+You can also set the `merge` parameter to True, to merge continuous opening periods.

 -----

 You can get a sanitized version of the field given to the constructor with the `sanitize()` function or the `field` attribute.